👉 Thinking about switching? Get up to four months free when you join Nextiva up to 100 employees.

 FunctionVonageNextiva

-Voice and video callingStandard voice and video calling capabilities as offered by most UCaaS platforms.Exceptional voice and video quality and 100+ video meeting participants from the entry-level plan.
+Voice and video callingStandard voice and video calling capabilities as offered by most UCaaS platforms.Exceptional voice and video quality and 100+ video meeting participants .

-Team messaging and collaborationBasic collaboration features such as file sharing and document collaboration.Advanced team messaging and real-time collaboration tools included in Professional and Enterprise plans (Vonage charges extra).
+Team messaging and collaborationBasic collaboration features such as file sharing and document collaboration.Advanced team messaging and real-time collaboration tools included in the Core plan (Vonage charges extra).

 Mobile integrationMobile integrations to make and receive VoIP calls, send and receive messages, and access team messages on personal mobile devices.Mobile and desktop apps (with higher ratings than Vonage’s app) for simple communication from anywhere.